Burqa: United Kingdom

 Face veils have caused debate in the United Kingdom.
 In 2006, Jack Straw, who was the Labour MP for Blackburn at the time, attracted controversy after asking Muslim women from his constituency to remove any veils covering their faces during face-to-face constituency surgeries.
 Straw explained to the media that a female staffer would remain in the room during any potential meeting, however the public reaction to the decision was varied.
 Some Muslim groups said that they understood his concerns, whilst others rejected his request as prejudicial to Muslim women.
 A poll in 2011 indicated that 66 per cent of British people supported banning the burqa in all public places.
 However, a ban on burqas was ruled out by the Conservative government, and in 2018 Theresa May stated "we do not support a ban on the wearing of the veil in public".

+In 2018, Boris Johnson described women who wear the burqa as looking "like letterboxes".
+His comments were condemned by politicians from across the political spectrum.
+This included members of his own party, such as then-prime minister, Theresa May, Dominic Grieve, and Baroness Warsi, as well as Labour MPs including Jess Phillips, David Lammy, and Stella Creasy.
+In the week after Johnson's comments, Islamophobic incidents rose by 375 percent.

 In 2025 Reform UK MP Sarah Pochin called for Prime Minister Keir Starmer to ban the burka during PMQs.